SFPC/sfpc.github.io/digitallove-spring2020.md

 This class is intended for beginners without much experience in coding.
 If you have experience with coding, we recommend other classes offered at SFPC.

-If you have questions, please write info@sfpc.io
+If you have questions about the class, please write dll@sfpc.io and for administrative questions, please write info@sfpc.io.

+[Application](https://airtable.com/shr2q0neXIgi478Wa) is now open until June 1st, 2020